Sonnet 78: Debate in Sonnet 78

 Vendler compares the speaker's praise of the young man (sonnet 78) to his praise of the mistress's eyes (sonnet 132): "The speaker's yearning aspectual praise of the young man's eyes is comparable to his praise of the mistress' eyes in 132 (Thine eyes i love) the difference between direct second-person pronominal address to the beloved and third-person aspectual description of one of the beloved's attributes is exploited here and in 132."

 Towards the end of the second quatrain, Vendler begins to question some of the metaphors and figurative language that Shakespeare has used: "Does the learned's wing need added feathers?
 Coming after the first soaring of the speak, the heavy added feathers and given grace seem phonetically leaden, while later the line arts with thy sweet graces graced by suggest that the learned verse has become surfeited with elaboration."
 Another author, R.J.C.
 Wait, has a contrasting view of the learned wings.
 "The learneds wings represents another poet to whom Southampton has given inspiration."

 The last two lines of the sonnet, the couplet, begins "but thou art my art."
 According to Vendler, "the phonetically and grammatically tautological pun — 'Thou art all my art ' — which conflates the copula and its predicate noun, enacts that plain mutual render, only me for thee (125) aspired to by the Sonnets and enacts as well the poet's simplicity contrasted with the affectations of the learned."

 Rival Poet

 "Shakespeare's sonnets 78-86 concern the Speaker's rivalry with other poets and especially with one 'better spirit' who is 'learned' and 'polished'".
 In Sonnet 78 we find out about a rival who is male and a poet and whose entry initiates an episode of jealousy that comes to a close in only Sonnet 86 These sonnets are considered to be the Rival Poet sonnets.
 The rival poet sonnets include three primary figures; the fair youth, the rival poet, and the lady who is desired by both men.

-It is not known for certain whether he rival poet of sonnets 78 to 86 is fictional or is based on an actual person.
+It is not known for certain whether the rival poet of sonnets 78 to 86 is fictional or is based on an actual person.
 Some suggest he may be George Chapman, Christopher Marlowe, Samuel Daniel, Michael Drayton, Barnabe Barnes, Gervase Markham, or Richard Barnfield.